New strain of COVID-19: Kejriwal asks Centre to ban all flights from UK

 The Union Health Ministry has called an urgent meeting of its Joint Monitoring Group on Monday to discuss the emergence of the new strain in the UK, which has led to a surge in the infection rate there.

-"New mutation of coron virus has emerged in UK, which is a super-spreader.
+"New mutation of coronavirus has emerged in UK, which is a super-spreader.
 I urge central govt to ban all flights from UK immediately," Kejriwal tweeted.

 A number of European countries have banned flights from the UK as the British government warned that the potent new strain of the virus was "out of control" and imposed a stringent new stay-at-home lockdown from Sunday.